sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 ![Out of the box Starship prompt](/img/prompt-starship/out-of-box-starship.png)

-(It looks like Starship somehow "found" the icons from the Nerd Font I downloaded, despite it not being the font my Terminal uses.
-Cool?!)
+(Note that the above screenshot still uses DejaVu Sans Mono for the characters.
+I only later switched my Terminal's font to JetBrains Mono Nerd Font in Konsole's settings.)

 ### Upgrading Starship